LeonTG/SilentNight/README.md

 **Description:**

-When a player dies it toggles between perma day and perma night, while it's night you cannot see name tags, f3, health, use the chat or see death messages.
+When a player dies it switches between perma day and perma night.
+While it is perma night you cannot see name tags, f3, health, talk in the chat or see death messages of other people.

 ___

 **Commands:**

-/silentnight info - *View plugin information, plugin maker and version.*
+/silentnight info - *View plugin information.*

-/silentnight enable - *Enable the scenario.*
+/silentnight enable - *Enables the scenario.*

-/silentnight disable - *Disable the scenario.*
+/silentnight disable - *Disables the scenario.*

 **Permissions:**